-Field name Required action Special notes Constraints In Constraints , select either or both of these options: • Only use connection process(es): Specify a limit for the number of harvest connections to this volume.
+Field name Required action Special notes Index options Select either or both of the Index options check boxes.
+These options are selected by default. • Include system metadata for data objects within containers. • Include content tagging and full-text index.
+Constraints In Constraints , select either or both of these options: • Only use connection process(es): Specify a limit for the number of harvest connections to this volume.
 If the server is also being accessed for attribute and full-text searches, you might want to regulate the load on the server by limiting the harvester processes.
 The maximum number of harvest processes is automatically shown.
 This maximum number is set on the system configuration tab.
 Control the number of parallel data object reads: Designate the number of parallel data object reads.